rfeggins/MAX-Facial-Age-Estimator/README.md

 # IBM Developer Model Asset Exchange: Facial Age Estimator

 This repository contains code to instantiate and deploy a facial age estimation model.
 The model detects faces in an image, extracts facial features for each face detected and finally predicts the age of each face.
 The model uses a coarse-to-fine strategy to perform multi-class classification and regression for age estimation.
 The input to the model is an image and the output is a list of estimated ages and bounding box coordinates of each face detected in the image.
-The format of the bounding box coordinates is `[xmin, ymin, width, height]`.
+The format of the bounding box coordinates is `[xmin, ymin, width, height]`, where each coordinate is normalized by the height and width of the image dimension for y and x, respectively.
+Each coordinate is therefore in the range [0, 1].

 The model is based on the [SSR-Net model](https://github.com/shamangary/SSR-Net).
 The model files are hosted on [IBM Cloud Object Storage](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/facial-age-estimator.tar.gz).
 The code in this repository deploys the model as a web service in a Docker container.
 This repository was developed as part of the [IBM Code Model Asset Exchange](https://developer.ibm.com/code/exchanges/models/).